top of page

 “We have one more guy up top.
 Otherwise, we’re it.”
 Nick answered.

-“The last six hours have been a nightmare, and honestly had we not been inside when most of it went down, we’d likely be out there among the dead.”
+“The last six hours have been a nightmare, and honestly, had we not been inside when most of it went down, we’d likely be out there among the dead.”
 Jacob added.

 James eyed the two and then rested on Nick.
 “I was told the Guard was cut off by traffic, you guys made it here then?”

 “No, the rest of the unit is stuck on the North side of town.
 Myself and one other guy were sent here the other day when the stand-to order came from State.
-They wanted a sniper team to supplement security as the Governor decided he was going to try to ride it out here.
+They wanted a sniper team to supplement security as the Governor decided he was going to ride it out here.
 Whole lot of good that did.”
 Nick snorted.

 “Makes sense.
 Come here, I’ll show you.”
 Jacob directed.